OpenAiTx/OpenAiTx/projects/mini-software/MiniExcel/README-en.md

 #### 1. SQLite & Dapper `Large Size File` SQL Insert Avoid OOM

-note: please don't call ToList/ToArray methods after Query, as it will load all data into memory
+note: please do not call ToList/ToArray methods after Query, as it will load all data into memory

 ```csharp
 using (var connection = new SQLiteConnection(connectionString))